·

 GModG 2026, Energy certificate, Residential buildings,

-Consumption certificate: New choice for all residential buildings (draft building law)
+Consumption certificate: New choice for all residential buildings (GModG)

 Author photo

-1968 terraced house, planning application filed in 1966, never retrofitted: today the auditor will often have to issue only the demand certificate — even though you heat sparingly and measured consumption could plausibly match the building.
-The cabinet draft of the Building Modernisation Act (GModG) proposes deleting the link to the 1977 Thermal Insulation Ordinance (WSchV77) from Section 80 (3).
-The consumption certificate would then become available for choice for all residential buildings — provided you can deliver 24 months of consumption readings, resolved month by month and split by energy carrier.
+1968 terraced house, planning application filed in 1966, never retrofitted: until the end of 2026 the auditor will often have to issue only the demand certificate — even though you heat sparingly and measured consumption could plausibly match the building.
+From 1 January 2027 the link to the 1977 Thermal Insulation Ordinance (WSchV77) in Section 80 (3) disappears.
+The consumption certificate then becomes available — if the building is used exclusively for residential purposes and you can supply annual consumption data over two years under Section 82.

-Older terraced home with energy certificate document — choice of consumption vs demand certificate under GModG draft
+Older terraced home with energy certificate document — choice of consumption vs demand certificate under GModG (WSchV-1977 hurdle ends in 2027)

-How to read this article: Start with today’s hurdle (Section 80 and WSchV77 evidence), continue with the proposed removal from the statute, then the tightened data regime under Section 82 — and finish with a decision aid geared to your building.
+How to read this article: Start with today’s hurdle (Section 80 and WSchV77 evidence), continue with the removal from 2027, then the data regime under Section 82 — and finish with a decision aid geared to your building.

 Today: Section 80 (3) GEG and the WSchV-1977 barrier